-- . other large independent tower owners; - . wireless carriers that own and operate their own tower footprints and lease antenna space to other carriers; - . site development companies which acquire antenna space on existing towers for wireless carriers and manage new tower construction; and - traditional local independent tower operators.
+- . other large independent tower owners; - wireless carriers that own and operate their own towers and lease antenna space to other carriers; - site development companies that acquire antenna space on existing towers for wireless carriers and manage new tower construction; and - . traditional local independent tower operators.

 Wireless carriers that own and operate their own tower portfolios generally are substantially larger and have greater financial resources than we have.
-We believe that tower location and capacity, price, quality of service and density within a geographic market historically have been and will continue to be the most significant competitive factors affecting the site rental business.
+As competition for tenants on towers increases, lease rates could be adversely affected.

-Competition for the acquisition of towers is keen, and we expect it to continue to grow.
+In addition, competition for the acquisition of towers is keen, and we expect it to continue to grow.
 We not only compete against other independent tower owners and operators, but also against wireless carriers, broadcasters and site developers.
 As competition increases for tower acquisitions, we may be faced with fewer acquisition opportunities, as well as higher acquisition prices.
 While we regularly explore acquisition opportunities, we cannot guarantee that we will be able to identify suitable towers to acquire in the future.